ucsb-cs56/ucsb-cs56.github.io/README.md

 It uses the new Jekyll theme approach to make these sites easier to maintain.

+The theme currently being used can be find in the jekyll-theme value in `_config.yml`

+The navigation is set by the values in `_data/navigation.yml`

 Jekyll status on Travis-CI: [![Build Status](https://travis-ci.org/ucsb-cs56/ucsb-cs56.github.io.svg?branch=master)](https://travis-ci.org/ucsb-cs56/ucsb-cs56.github.io)

 * Travis-ci: https://travis-ci.org/ucsb-cs56/ucsb-cs56.github.io